 1932-D Wheat Penny Value

 Copper’s natural oxidation creates distinct color categories that dramatically influence market value.
-Red (RD) specimens retain their original brilliant copper luster and command the highest premiums, exemplified by an MS67+RD example that achieved $25,200 at Heritage Auctions in February 2021.
+Red (RD) specimens retain their original brilliant copper luster and command the highest premiums, exemplified by the MS67+ RD example that achieved $25,200 at Heritage Auctions on February 25, 2021.

 1932-D Wheat Penny (RD) Price/Grade Chart